-9. Audrain Auto Museum
+9. Appreciate the Finest Vehicles at Audrain Auto Museum

 Just a few doors down from the Tennis Hall of Fame is Audrain Auto Museum.
 Don’t be fooled by the name: it’s an art museum showcasing collections from more than 200 of the most extraordinary and unique vehicles.

 The automobiles are chosen and displayed expressly for exhibition themes, which change regularly.